 Qualifying for a magnet school opened up doors.
 Early bus rides. helped reinforce discipline Befriended daughter of Jesse Jackson who later sang at her wedding.

-Her brother Craig won an athletic scholarship to Princeton.
+Her brother Craig won an athletic scholarship to Princeton and later gave up a corporate career to coach university basketball.
 She wanted to go to university on the east coast and Princeton seemed logical and she was accepted.
 Later she studied law at Harvard.

 She met Obama through work and although he was older he was under her at the law firm.
 She asked her brother to evaluate Obama, but as both loved basketball this test was easily passed.
 At this time she was living with her parents as she was heavily in debt.
 After her marriage they both lived with her parents.